eddelbuettel/rcpptoml/README.md

 nesting and arrays are supported as well.

-This package uses the C++11 implementation written by Chase Geigle in [cpptoml](https://github.com/skystrife/cpptoml) to implement a parser used by R.
+This package uses the C++11 implementation written by Chase Geigle in [cpptoml](https://github.com/skystrife/cpptoml) to provide a parser that can be used by R.

 ### Example